monobasic/Angular-Reactive-Demo-Shop/README.md

 - UI Performance - yay!
 - Firebase reactivity - cool!
 - Tests run slow, Jest would be a good alternative (See Branch -> ...)
+- Testing: Mocking AngularFire/Firebase stuff is pain in the ass